 In Travis County some offenses, like Theft, qualify for a "cite and release" rather than arrest.
 Years ago, any offense that was a Class B Misdemeanor or more serious typically ended with the accused going to jail.
-Now, a police officer has the choice to eithr take the person to jail, or issue a "cite and release" ticket.
+Now, a police officer has the choice to either take the person to jail, or issue a "cite and release" ticket.

-At the bottom of the "cite and release" ticket will be a date and court.
+At the bottom of the Theft "cite and release" ticket will be a date and court.
 Typically Justice of the Peace #5 in Travis County.
 That is the date where the Judge will "agree to" and formalize the officer's decision to release on a PR Bond.
-You can expect to sit at teh courthouse and bonding desk for several hours, during which the sheriff's deputys will verify your information, take mugshots, and complete the booking fingerprints.
+You can expect to sit at the courthouse and bonding desk for several hours, during which the sheriff's deputy's will verify your information, take mugshots, and complete the booking fingerprints.
 You'll then be released with a new court date.

-The Keates Law Firm has over 14+ Years Experience handling criminal defense cases.
+Hiring the right attorney from the beginning is important.
+Poor legal decisions will have a negative effect upon the case as it progresses.
+The Keates Law Firm has over 16+ Years Experience handling Theft Cite and Release cases.
 Our focus is to try and have the case dismissed against you.
 We don't even discuss pleas until all legal and negotiation options have been explored in detail.

 Call for a Free Consultation